9.2 C

 The two women became physically entangled and other attendees joined the confrontation.
 Fort Worth police were called twice and remained at the funeral until it finished after their second response.
 No arrests or citations were reported.

 The altercation exposed a rift within Joshua’s family.
-His father, Eddie Powell, told TMZ the woman leaning over the casket was Joshua’s girlfriend, and alleged members of Joshua’s mother’s side of the family assaulted her while she tried to place a note on his body.
+His father, Eddie Powell, told TMZ that the woman leaning over the casket was Joshua’s girlfriend, and alleged members of Joshua’s mother’s side of the family assaulted her while she tried to place a note on his body.

 “We are deeply saddened to learn of the passing of Joshua Allen, winner of season 4 of ‘So You Think You Can Dance’ and a gifted performer whose talent left a lasting impact on the dance community,” said Fox and Dick Clark Productions in a statement at the time of Joshua’s death.